PrestaShop/prestashop.github.io/content/news/posts/2025/hummingbird-v2-beta.md

 Hummingbird will become the **new default theme** in PrestaShop starting from **version 9.1**, while the Classic theme will remain available.
 It is fully compatible with **PrestaShop 9 and above**.

-Unlike traditional themes designed primarily for end users, Hummingbird provides a structured, scalable foundation that enables developers and agencies to build and customize e-commerce stores with ease and efficiency.
+Unlike traditional themes designed primarily for end users, Hummingbird provides a structured, scalable foundation that enables developers and agencies to build and customize ecommerce stores with ease and efficiency.

 ## 1. Vision: A Developer-Centric Foundation